Can Hypnosis Rewire Your Brain? What the Science Shows

 What Happens to the Brain During Meditation

-Meditation isn’t just sitting quietly; it’s the practice of training your attention.
+Meditation is not just sitting quietly; it is the practice of training your attention.
 Over time, it teaches you to observe your thoughts without becoming tangled in them.
 The result?
 A quieter mind and a more balanced nervous system.

 Scientific studies confirm that regular meditation: